trumtomte/shabbe/README.md

 # shabbe

-A simple SHA-1 implementation C (for educational purposes)
+A simple SHA-1 implementation in C (for educational purposes)

 ```
 $ make                          # or make clean